CarbonPackages/Carbon.Pipeline/Readme.md

       # options:
 ```

-> You can also configure the esbuild plugin which should be used.
+> You can also configure the esbuild plugin, which should be used.
 Just add a key `plugin` and add the plugin name.

 </details>